Sam Smith: Musical style and influences

 Smith has cited Adele (left) and Amy Winehouse (right) as primary influences.

 Musically, Smith's music encompasses pop, soul, dance, and R&B.

 Smith cited Adele and Amy Winehouse as primary influences.
 They admire Adele's "honesty in her music" and the way she has handled fame; they expressed a wish to maintain a similar public image.
-Winehouse's debut album Frank was the first album Smith ever bought.
+Winehouse's debut studio album Frank (2003) was the first album Smith ever bought.
 Early in their career, Smith received advice from Mary J. Blige and Chaka Khan, both of whom they listened to during their youth; Smith said that this inspired them to offer help to new artists themself.
 They called Taylor Swift a "role model" and praised her "soulfulness" as well as her "honesty".

 Smith stated that the story of Lady Gaga's career beginnings encouraged them to move to London to start their own career.
 They also credited her with helping them come out as non-binary.
-Smith described Robyn as a major influence on Love Goes and said that they listened to her "nonstop" while making the album because they "could dance and be sad at the same time and feel empowered".
+Smith described the Swedish singer Robyn as a major influence on Love Goes and said that they listened to her "nonstop" while making the album because they "could dance and be sad at the same time and feel empowered".
 They further cited Beyoncé and Christina Aguilera as sources of inspiration and empowerment.
 Speaking to Rolling Stone in January 2016, Smith named Whitney Houston and Mariah Carey as the greatest R&B voices.
 Smith's other influences include Britney Spears and Brandy.